mapninja/Earthsys144/Labs/Week_04/Relations_in_QGIS.md

 1. [Download the Data from Github](https://github.com/mapninja/Earthsys144/raw/master/data/Tox2SchoolsLab.zip)
 2. Unzip the data on your hard drive, preferably somewhere that iCloud or other cloud storage services won't delete you local copies.

+### Install the **Actions for Relations plugin**

+**I just discovered this plugin, and haven't incorporated it into the exercise, yet, but I have recorded [a video walkthrough for you to use to get you started](https://stanford.zoom.us/rec/play/Pm_DPAZ-XSCHF9q2CnOw1fd3UIg6yJmwqoqCBdHeJjPNd-WRRdLAzqJWIQJ3XJQQcqaWDeDumAdwC4Qi.aQnM1Ao7i6ZQoC5g).**

+1. Use **Main Menu>Plugins>Manage and Install Plugin...** to open the **Plugin Manager **
+2. Search for, and install, the **Actions for Relations** plugin.

 ### Install "Select by Relationship" Plugin

+**_NOTE: SINCE I FIRST WROTE THIS TUTORIAL, A NEW PLUGIN HAS COME TO MY ATTENTION, CALLED_ Actions for Relations plugin, _WHICH WORKS MUCH MORE SIMPLY, AND ELEGANTLY.
+MY SUGGESTION IS TO USE THAT PLUGIN, INSTEAD OF THE_ Select by Relationship Plugin, _referenced below.
+Both will work, but the_ Actions for Relations plugin _is far simpler to use, and the results are the same._**

 This plugin allows you to query tables in your project, across "relations" that are created in the Project Setting.